 The bungee jump is run by the legends at AJ Hackett.
 We’ve done their jumps in both Macau and Queenstown.
 Highly recommended.

-If you want to do some shopping in Cairns, then this is where you want to go.
+If shopping is on your itinerary for what’s on in Cairns, then this is where you want to go.

 The night Cairns markets open at 5 pm and feature everything a person could possibly want.
-You’ll find everything from clothing, jewellery, electronics, and much more.
+You’ll find everything from clothing and jewellery, to electronics and much more.

 It’s the perfect place to go if you want to pick up some souvenirs.
 Not to mention its food stalls serve food from all around the world.